Doctor insights on:

 Pain/blood w/stool: Pain & blood may be from hemorrhoids, fissures, ulcerations as in ulcerative colitis, Crohns disease or polyps, mass.
 Go to your nearest ER for evaluation/referral t ogastroenterology.
 Colonoscopies in the US are done in special surgical suites or hospitals as they are done under anesthesia, you could discuss that at your local hospital ER.
 A urologist is best for prostate ...Read moreSee 1 more doctor answer

 No, and ...: It is nice to know you are ahead of the game concerning prostate health.
 If you have some issues about urination, seek evaluation for right care.
 At 18, the odd to have significant prostate issue almost next to none.
-To help you know more on men;s voiding and life reality, go to articles listed in http://formefirst.
-Com/onBPH-LUTS-VoidingTrouble.
-Html, & http://formefirst.com/onLifeBasics.html. ...Read more
+To help you know more on men;s voiding and life reality, go to articles listed in http://formefirst.com/onBPH-LUTS-VoidingTrouble.html, & http://formefirst.com/onLifeBasics.html. ...Read more

 Some are...: - start annual dre (digital rectal exam) at 50 for average-risk men and at 45 for the high-risk - those with fh of prostate cancer, blacks, ; agent orange exposure; its interval may adjust later. - judicious psa test after counseling its pros ; cons. - a professionally friendly finger can make dre reasonably comfortable. - judicious use of prostate ultrasound ; biopsy.
 More?
 Ask doc for detail. ...Read more

 No: Individuals who enjoy the sensation of prostate stimulation do not necessarily have a gay or bisexual sexual orientation.
 Gay men desire to have physical and emotional relationships with other men.
 This does not necessariy apply to men to enjoy anal or prostate stimulation. ...Read moreSee 1 more doctor answer

 Yes, of course: You can decline anything once you find out the risk and the benefit from your doctor, he would not push or force you for anything you do not wish to have done to you.
 After all it is your body...And you are in charge! ...Read more

-A few days ago I had a prostate exam.
+A few days ago i had a prostate exam.
 Everything was good no issues but ever since the examination I've had really bad pain in my anus. ?

 Anal Fissure/tear: You probabely have Anal Fissure as a result of Rectal Exam or a tear in the anal wall.Avoid constipation with high fiber diet and may need stool softner like Docusate Sodium.And plenty fluids.But if it persists see your doctor and you may be prescribed Nitroglycerine ointment 0.2% can be prescribed.It relaxes the anal sphincture and help the fissure heal.Other choice is Nifedipine cream. ...Read moreSee 2 more doctor answers

-In any normal situation, should a prostate exam cause or possibly irritate/infect the prostate?
-Had an exam now butthole/maybe prostate hurts?
+In any normal situation, should a prostate exam cause or possibly irritate/infect the prostate? had an exam now butthole/maybe prostate hurts?

 How high would DHT need to be for it to be treated?
 In general would it be ok to treat a abnormal DHT even if a digital prostate exam was normal?